 Increases the Quality of Life

-In a 2013 study conducted by Carolyn McManus of the VA Puget Sound and the Swedish Cancer Institute with veterans to see if her loving kindness program helps improve people’s perception of themselves.
+In a 2013 study conducted by Carolyn McManus of the VA Puget Sound and the Swedish Cancer Institute with veterans see if her loving kindness program helps improve people’s perception of themselves.
 The program makes someone picture themselves sending positive thoughts of themselves and others.

 Her study lasted 12 weeks with 42 participants and consisted of multiple questionnaires.
 It found that there was a dramatic decrease in depression and stress, along with an increase in self-compassion and mindfulness.